zvanderbosch/spray/README.md

 ## Disclaimer

-**I am not a professional or aspiring app developer!** Most of the code here was developed using AI tools as a fun way to learn how to use said tools and make something useful for myself.
-Also, I have only run this app on a Linux machine, so I make no promises whether it will work on Mac or Windows devices.
+**I am not a professional or aspiring app developer!** Most of the code here was developed using AI tools (Claude) as a fun way to learn how to use said tools and make something useful for myself.
+Also, I have only served this app using a Linux machine, so I make no promises whether it can be served on Mac or Windows devices.
 Once the app is running, though, and served through a local network, it should be accessible from any kind of device (phone, tablet, computer) connected to the same network using your choice of web browser.
 It is also possible to make the app publicly available with tools like [ngrok](https://ngrok.com/) if you so desire.

 ## Getting Started